Hope Hisey

-Hope Hisey (born June 26, 2001) is an American professional soccer player who plays as a goalkeeper for USL Super League club Spokane Zephyr FC.
-She played college soccer for the Arizona Wildcats and was selected by the Kansas City Current in the 2024 NWSL Draft.
+Hope Hisey (born June 26, 2001) is an American professional soccer player who plays as a goalkeeper for USL Super League club Carolina Ascent.
+A two-time USL Super League Goalkeeper of the Year, she previously played for the Spokane Zephyr.
+She played college soccer for the Arizona Wildcats was selected by the Kansas City Current in the fourth round of the 2024 NWSL Draft.

-Early life and college career
+Early life

-Hisey grew up in Tucson, Arizona, the daughter of Jason Hisey and Faith Trippett, both of whom graduated from the University of Arizona.
-Her father played minor league baseball as a pitcher and was formerly the head baseball coach at Pima Community College.
+Hisey grew up in Tucson, Arizona.
 Hisey began playing soccer at age eight.
 She attended Canyon Del Oro High School in Oro Valley, Arizona, where she captained the soccer team and was named all-state in her senior year.
 She played club soccer for FC Tucson.

-Arizona Wildcats
+College career

 Hisey became the full-time starting keeper for the Arizona Wildcats during her freshman season in 2019, recording 9 clean sheets in 17 games and earning Pac-12 Conference all-freshman honors.
 Arizona qualified for NCAA tournament, winning one round in a shutout.
 She started all 15 games and kept 7 clean sheets in the 2020 season, which was postponed to the spring because of the COVID-19 pandemic.

 Before the 2021 season, new head coach Becca Moros asked Hisey to practice using her feet and become involved in build-play for the first time.
 She played every minute of her junior season and made a career-high 102 saves but was only able to keep one shutout in 18 games.
 In the 2022 season, she was named to the All-Pac-12 third team, making 61 saves to keep 6 clean sheets in 18 games.
-The following summer, she trained with National Women's Soccer League club Kansas City Current.
+The following summer, she trained with the Kansas City Current, who would later draft her.
 In the 2023 season, using her fifth year of eligibility granted to athletes because of the pandemic, she made 77 saves for 4 shutouts in 19 games.
 She saved three penalty kicks within the first eight games of the season.
 She left Arizona as the all-time leader in career saves (366) and second in shutouts (24).

 Club career

 Kansas City Current

 Hisey was drafted 46th overall by the Kansas City Current in the fourth round of the 2024 NWSL Draft.
-She was the second goalkeeper drafted by the Current that night after Halle Mackiewicz.
-She was signed to a one-year contract but waived midseason without making an appearance.
+She was the Current's second goalkeeper selection in the draft after Halle Mackiewicz, who went in the third round.
+She was signed to a one-year contract, as the third-choice goalkeeper behind Adrianna Franch and Jordan Silkowitz.
+On August 2, she was waived by the Current as the club signed new starter Almuth Schult.